Zenair Floats

 - When you still have assembly questions, email or call Zenair; our customer service is one of the best!

-Q. How easy is it to assemble the floats from the Basic Parts Kit (no holes drilled)?
+Q. How easy is it to assemble the floats from the Standard Parts Kit?

 A. Zenair floats were designed to be extra strong but also easy to build.
 Most float manufacturers supply factory built products, so their designs are typically complex.
 They have jigs and assembly tooling and expert labor to assemble them.
 Zenair floats were designed with the first time builder in mind so everything is straight forward and simple.
 What really makes the assembly easy is the half rounded top part of the floats: After you make the table with wood saddle-type positioning jig, the rest is very straight forward.
 The DVD really shows how the assembly goes together; we even provide an assembly photo-guide on how to build the table and saddles.

-Q. How do the parts come in the "Basic Parts Kit" (BPK)?
+Q. How do the parts come in the "Standard Parts Kit" (SPK)?

-A. All the parts are pre-formed.
-The bulkheads are formed and ready to install.
-You do not need a bending brake or shear and you do not have to make parts.
-All you need are basic had tools such as a drill, clecos (temporary fasteners), hand snips, files, typical wrenches and other basic hand tools.
-All the bolts used are standard aircraft AN type.
+A. All the parts requiring jigs or forming blocks are pre-formed.
+You will not need a bending brake or shear.
+All full bulkheads are formed and ready to install.
+All you need are basic hand tools such as a drill, clecos (temporary fasteners), hand snips, files, riveter, typical wrenches and other basic hand tools.
+You will not have to fabricate parts from scratch although some parts will require final forming/adjustments with a hand-held fluting plier.
+All bolts used are standard aircraft AN type.
 No metric tools are needed.
 The above 4 steps (see illustrations) are for the "Parts Kit".

 Q. What about the installation of the amphibious wheel system?